magic-wormhole/magic-wormhole/docs/api.md

 humans come up with the code (possibly without computers), then later transcribe it into both machines.

-When the initator machine generates the invitation code, the initiator contacts the rendezvous server and allocates a "channel ID", which is a small integer.
+When the initiator machine generates the invitation code, the initiator contacts the rendezvous server and allocates a "channel ID", which is a small integer.
 The initiator then displays the invitation code, which is the channel-ID plus a few secret words.
 The user copies the code to the second